dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 6/05 BootImages.md

 ???
 Important "Important information about the demonstration environment!"
     In this demonstration environment, full access to the IBM Cloud account is NOT provided.
-In the steps that follow, you will not have the ability to create, edit, or delete resources in the IBM Technology Zone environment.
+In the steps that follow, you will NOT have the ability to create, edit, or delete resources in the IBM Technology Zone environment.
+Steps are provided to get familiarity with different PowerVS feature(s).

 Every instance of IBM Power Virtual Server (PowerVS) consists of a mandatory boot volume.
 Boot images come from the PowerVS image catalog or are imported by clients.
 After a virtual server instance (VSI) is provisioned, a copy of the boot image is added to the client's boot image catalog.

+Learn more about importing boot images <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-importing-boot-image" target="_blank">here</a>.

 1. Click the **Boot images** option in the side menu under the {{powerVS.serviceInstanceName}} workspace.